yancharkin/games_nebula/README.md

 ### 2. Install application
 - Download the [latest release](https://github.com/yancharkin/games_nebula/releases) and extract it anywhere you like.
 - Run **setup.sh**.
 It will create shortcut in main menu.
-- It's highly recommended to configure lgogdownloader **BEFORE** launching 'Games Nebula'.
-I tried to make login more user friendly, but it not always work.
-And for versions < 3.2 it's a mandatory.

 ## Shortcuts
 - **Ctrl + F** - Toggle fullscreen